 Or by dispensing with the stunningly ambitious and short-sighted goal of content-based learning standards, and instead focus on data sources, consumption patterns, and life-long learning habits?

-This article is based on an article originally written by Terry Heick for Edudemic Magazine for iPad; Image attribution flickr users davelawler, edyourdon, and zugaldia
+This article is based on an article originally written by Terry Heick for Edudemic; Image attribution flickr users davelawler, edyourdon, and zugaldia